Fiona Hill speaking at Harvard Kennedy School, February 2017

 RM Staff

-This evolving compilation of observations and policy ideas about Russia by eminent Russia expert and presidential advisor Fiona Hill is part of Russia Matters’ “Competing Views” rubric, where we share prominent American thinkers’ alternative takes on U.S.-Russian relations, Russia itself and America’s policies toward this country.
+This evolving compilation of observations and policy ideas about Russia by eminent Russia expert Fiona Hill is part of Russia Matters’ “Competing Views” rubric, where we share prominent thinkers’ takes on U.S.-Russian relations, Russia itself and America’s policies toward this country.

-Ms. Hill has written prolifically about Russia and this compilation is nowhere near comprehensive in reflecting the depth and breadth of her thinking.
+This is a compilation of views expressed by Dr. Hill since 2003.
+It is not comprehensive in reflecting the depth and breadth of Dr. Hill’s thinking.
 It is but a sampling and an invitation to explore further.
 The quotes below are divided into categories similar to those in Russia Matters’ news and analysis digests, reflecting the most pertinent topic areas for U.S.-Russian relations broadly and for drivers of the two countries’ policies toward one another.
+Entries in each category are arranged in chronological order.

-Bulleted text that is not italicized, bracketed or in parentheses is a direct quote from Ms. Hill unless otherwise noted.
+Bulleted text that is not italicized, bracketed or in parentheses is a direct quote from Dr. Hill unless otherwise noted.
 All sections may be updated with new or past statements.
+The original version of this product was published on Aug.
+14, 2017.
+Subsequent updates have been made on Dec.
+19, 2019, and Feb.
+5, 2024.

 I. U.S. and Russian priorities for the bilateral agenda